About

 --

-Patterns in the transitions and movements of people, places and spaces – and their resistance to authority – create dissonance within the urban fabric.
-Beginning with the 2020-22 pandemic, I am thinking more about the contrast between my existence as a citizen of the USA, the struggles of national and international people taking to and using the streets to survive, and the implications of witnessing political upheaval via social media.
+Beginning with the 2020-22 pandemic and especially into the 2025 presidency, I'm thinking more about the the anxieties of remain-in-place, my existence as a citizen of the USA, the struggles of people taking to and using the streets to survive, and the ironies and implications of witnessing personal and political horror from the comfort of home via social media.